-The paper attempts to explain the technological revolutions in human civilisation and the global trends in the Digital Revolution.
-Various challenges and trends in the globalised world are discussed, particularly population increase, urbanisation, energy, clean air and clean water, inequality in wealth, food distribution and environmental issues.
+The author received his education all from Malaysia, starting from primary education to PhD.
+He was honoured to be a recipient of the Professor Chin Fung Kee Gold Medal in Management subject in University of Malaya during his final year electrical engineering course.
+In this paper, the author shares his experience as a researcher, educator and engineer in Malaysia.
+The paper also attempts to explain the technological revolutions in human civilization and the global trends in the Digital Revolution.
+Various challenges and trends in the globalized world are discussed, particularly population increase, urbanization, energy, clean air and clean water, inequality in wealth, food distribution and environmental issues.
 The new Digital Revolution requires a brand new breed of engineers, technologists and technicians.
 As there will be many disruptive technologies, and new jobs will be created while many old jobs will become obsolete, engineering education must be reviewed.
-The author proposes that engineering education should aim to train "ready-to-evolve" graduates rather than "ready-tomarket" graduates as no one can tell what jobs are going to be available and what kinds of technologies are coming in future.
+The industry, academia and society are in anxiety as the technological advancement is progressing and changing so fast that no one can really anticipate what new technologies are coming.
+The author proposes that engineering education should aim to train "ready-to-evolve" graduates rather than "ready-tomarket" graduates so that they are able to adapt to changes and new technologies in future.
 Thus, it is imperative to prepare the young generation with solid science, mathematics and engineering principles based on natural laws.
 They will need a strong foundation to be self-learners and to be able to keep abreast with the new technologies throughout their careers.
+At the same time, it is also important for us to educate our future engineers and technologists to be responsible, ethical and professional.

-The author also presents the current scenario in engineering education in Malaysia.
-There is an urgent need to promote Science, Technology, Engineering and Mathematics (STEM) education among the young children even as early as primary or lower secondary school level as there is a sharp decline in the number of upper secondary school students taking Science subjects.
+The author presents the trends in tertiary education, the USA and Malaysian scenarios in Science, Technology, Engineering and Mathematics (STEM) education.
+There is an urgent need to promote STEM education among the young children even as early as primary or lower secondary school level as there is a decline in the number of upper secondary school students taking Science subjects.
+The author also presents the skill sets and emerging clusters of professionals for 2022 by the World Economic Forum.
 He also proposes what professional bodies like the IEM can do to help the government, the Ministry of Education and the institutions of higher learning to train future engineers.
+Future engineers are expected to deal with complex problems, providing solutions which are novel and innovative.
 Mobility of the engineering workforce is another important issue that the author discusses in the paper, particularly for engineering services.
-For mobility, it is necessary for the engineering degree programmes to be recognised regionally and globally.
+For mobility, it is necessary for the engineering degree programmes to be recognized regionally and globally.
 It is also necessary for practicing engineers to attain experience which is of substantial equivalence to their counterparts worldwide.
-The author also proposes 3 IC's for the engineering profession: Integrity and Competency; Integration and Communications; and Internationalisation and Cooperation.
-If every engineer carries with him/her this 3 IC's, the author is sure that the engineering profession will be highly regarded by the society and all engineers will be able to contribute to humanity as what Ir.
-Chiam had done.
+The author also proposes 3 IC's for the engineering profession: Integrity and Competency; Integration and Communications; and Internationalization and Cooperation.
+If every engineer carries with him/her these 3 IC's, the author is sure that the engineering profession will be highly regarded by the society and all engineers will be able to contribute to humanity as what Professor Chin Fung Kee had done.